fiandev/fiandev/README.md

   ## quotes
   ```
   # Indonesia
-  "Menjalani hidup Anda sepenuhnya sampai saat kematian Anda, ini adalah aturan untuk dijalani di dunia mana pun." - Crusty dari anime Log Horizon
+  "Saya Lelouch Vi Britannia, putra mendiang Permaisuri Marianne.
+Pangeran ditinggalkan oleh kerajaannya.
+Jika ada yang berpikir mereka bisa melampaui keputusasaanku, biarkan mereka mencobanya." - Lelouch Lamperouge dari anime Code Geass: Lelouch of the Rebellion

   # English
-  "Living your life to the fullest 'til the moment of your death, this is the rule to live by in any world." - Crusty from anime Log Horizon
+  "I am Lelouch Vi Britannia, son of the late Empress Marianne.
+The prince abandoned by his empire.
+If there are any that think they can go beyond my despair, then let them try." - Lelouch Lamperouge from anime Code Geass: Lelouch of the Rebellion

   # Auto generated from : https://kyoko.rei.my.id/api/quotes.php
   ```